Leo-H-Cao/CellularAutomaton/README.md

 FileReader cannot parse XML files where nodes have more than one child node

 ### Noteworthy Features:
+* Time scaling
+* Dynamic coloring
+* Importing and Exporting files
+* Re-skin app with css files
+* Use custom neighbor detection
+* Easily add new languages

 ### Impressions:
-* The app is very stable up to 100 x 100 grids
+* The app is very stable up to 50 x 50 grids
-  * At very low sim speeds, games of up to 500
+  * At very low sim speeds the game can be played at grids of up to 150 x 150
+  * Game will automatically change default simulation scale depending on grid size
+* Clicking is easy but would have been nice if click and dragging worked
+* Model for simulations is very robust and seems accurate in almost all cases